bluisblu/XmlMessageDoc/README.md

 # XmlMessageDoc

+An incomplete list of packet messages used to communicate with the online servers in U.B.
+Funkeys

 ### Client to Server (C2S)

 | Actionscript Name | XML Tag | Description | Plugin | Server Response |